mcharouk/aws/Certification/machinelearning.md

   *  Reduce training time on GPU instances.
   *  The compiler optimizes Deep Learning models to accelerate training by more efficiently using SageMaker machine learning GPU instances.
   *  Automatically applies graph and tensor optimization, enabling the efficient utilization of hardware resources and reducing training time

+* When usage of GPU is low
+  * Adjusting batch size is a key technique.
+A larger batch size allows the GPU to process more data in parallel, improving efficiency.
+However, excessively large batches can lead to memory issues and slower convergence.
+  * Data prefetching : process of loading and preparing the next batch of data while the GPU is busy processing the current batch.
+Instead of waiting for the current batch to finish and then loading the next one, the data loading and preprocessing pipeline runs in parallel with the GPU computation.

 # Model Tuning